Andrade Goncalo

 Bori Kristine

-DG AGRI, Unit B.1 Economic sustainability, fruit and vegetables, European commission (EC) - on request
+DG AGRI, Unit B.1 Economic sustainability, fruit and vegetables, European commission (EC)

-Starting with her education in food engineering, she has always been working with issues related to agriculture and rural development whether it was at the public administration, milk laboratory or working on a farm with her parents.
+Starting with her education in food engineering, Kristine Bori has always been working with issues related to agriculture and rural development whether it was at the public administration, milk laboratory or working on a farm with her parents.
 With a background like that starting at the Latvian Ministry of Agriculture, she joined the Commission in 2004 and held various positiions in the area of rural development (young farmers, farm business development).
 In 2019, she moved on within DG AGRI to become responsible for management of fruit and vegetables support.
-Since 2022, she is in charge of support provided to the fruit and vegetables sector within the framework of the CAP Strategic plans.
+Since 2022, she has been in charge of support provided to the fruit and vegetables sector within the framework of the CAP Strategic plans.

 Braunstein Wolfgang